‘Judge Dredd’ is a Retro Board Game From a Very Familiar Workshop

-Obviously, these games are classics and receive high praise anytime anyone has a Best Tabletop Games ever list.
+Obviously, these games are classics and are on every Best Tabletop Games ever list.
 I mean, I don’t have to tell you that Railway Rivals won Game of the Year in 1984.
 That’s basic stuff.

 The game plays on a pretty large board.
 There have been multiple printings either with two separate pieces or with pieces that jigsaw together.
 Either way, the board is an overhead view of Mega-City One with a number of various sectors each with a prominent location within granting the sector’s namesake.

 As you’d expect, each player plays as a Judge.
-The game completely captures their iconic look: slightly chubby in colored latex bodysuits with limited amounts of detail and trusty derringer pistol at the ready.
-Really, the miniatures that come with the game are probably the truest to form of any minis I’ve seen.
+The game completely captures the Judge’s iconic look: slightly heavyset in colored latex bodysuits with limited amounts of detail and a trusty derringer pistol at the ready.

 Then draw a Perp card facedown, to determine who is committing the crime.